 Administrators also get access to 24/7 phone, email and chat support.
 Phone and email support is available in 14 languages.
 We found the chat support to be relatively fast and useful, with support agents putting in a genuine effort to try to solve our problems (rather than pointing us to existing Help Center articles).

 Other help resources include a community user forum, and the Google Cloud Connect Community.

-For business users, G Suite is available on three different plans:
+For business users, Google Workspace is available on three different plans:

-Overall, G Suite’s plans are generally affordable, especially when compared to similar plans offered by Microsoft Office 365 (these don’t offer unlimited storage, for example).
+Overall, Google Workspace’s plans are generally affordable, especially when compared to similar plans offered by Microsoft Office 365.

-To find out which plan would be right for you, check out our G Suite pricing guide.
-Special plans are also available for schools and nonprofit organizations.
+To find out which plan would be right for you, check out our Google Workspace pricing guide.
+Special plans are also available for schools and non-profit organizations.

 As we mentioned earlier, discounts may be available if you sign up for annual plans, but in most cases only if you sign up through a Google representative (rather than signing up online).

 Note about G Suite legacy free edition: Google recently announced that if you have the G Suite legacy free edition (the one they stopped offering in Dec 2012), you need to upgrade to a paid Google Workspace subscription to keep your services.
 The G Suite legacy free edition will no longer be available starting May 1, 2022, when you will be transitioned to Google Workspace.
 You'll be able to use this at no cost until July 1, 2022.

 Having experienced quite the backlash, Google will now be offering the Essentials Starter plan for Google Workspace.
 It's completely free, but there’s a pretty big catch: You have to supply your own email address, and it doesn’t offer access to Gmail.